PRBonn/MapMOS/README.md

 </details>

 ## HeLiMOS
-To train on the HeLiMOS data with different sensor configurations, use the following commands:
+We provide additional training and evaluation data for different sensor types in our [HeLiMOS paper](https://www.ipb.uni-bonn.de/pdfs/lim2024iros.pdf).
+To train on the HeLiMOS data, use the following commands:

 ```shell
 python3 scripts/precache.py /path/to/HeLiMOS helimos /path/to/cache --config config/helimos/*_training.yaml